MicrosoftDocs/patterns-practices/patterns-practices/guide/7-composing-the-user-interface-using-the-prism-library-5.0-for-wpf.md

 While most sample data is supported in both the Blend and Visual Studio designers, XML sample data is a Blend feature and does not render in the Visual Studio designer.

+> [!NOTE]
-**Note:** XML sample data file is not compiled or added to the assembly when built; however, the XML schema is compiled into the built assembly.
+> XML sample data file is not compiled or added to the assembly when built; however, the XML schema is compiled into the built assembly.

 #### Blend for Visual Studio 2013 and Visual Studio 2013 XAML Sample Data